 Total Credit Hours - 60

 According to the Occupational Outlook Handbook 2016-2017, median hourly earnings of automotive service technicians and mechanics in 2016 was $18.50.
 The top 10 percent earned more than $64,070.
 Dealership technicians are often paid in conjunction with a commission based system that can vary by employer.

 According to the Occupational Outlook Handbook, job opportunities in this occupation are expected to be very good for persons who complete automotive training programs, and opportunities are expected to increase 5 percent through 2024.

-Electronic diagnostic equipment includes Snap-On/Sun's Computerized Dynamic Data Collector and cutting edge handheld scan tools like the OTC Genisys.
-Late model vehicles and powertrain components challenge students with contemporary training exercises and live work, not only in powertrain repair, but also in electronics systems, fuel injection, and engine performance.
-PC based automotive information retrieval systems such as Alldata provide students with comprehensive access to shop manuals on both import and domestic vehicles marketed in the United States from 1982 to the present model year.
+Electronic diagnostic equipment includes Oscilloscopes, contemporary scan tools, sophisticated electrical test platforms.
+Contemporary vehicles and powertrain components challenge students with required training exercises and live work experience, not only in powertrain repair, but also in electronic systems, fuel injection, and engine performance.
+PC based automotive information retrieval systems such as Alldata and Identifix provide students with comprehensive access to shop manuals and bulletins on both import and domestic vehicles marketed in the United States from 1982 to the present model year.

 National Automotive Technicians Education Foundation

-The instruction, course of study, facilities, and equipment of Lurleen B. Wallace Community College Automotive Program has been evaluated by the National Automotive Technicians Education Foundation (NATEF) and meets the standards of quality for the training of automobile technicians in the following areas: Brakes, Electrical/Electronic Systems, Engine Performance, Suspension and Steering, Automatic Transmission & Transaxle, Engine Repair, Heating & Air Conditioning, and Manual Drivetrain and Axles.
+The instruction, course of study, facilities, and equipment of Lurleen B. Wallace Community College Automotive Program is accredited by the National Automotive Technicians Education Foundation (NATEF) as a Master Automotive porgram.
+The program and instructors meet the NATEF MAST standards of quality for the training of automobile technicians in the following areas: Brakes, Electrical/Electronic Systems, Engine Performance, Suspension and Steering, Automatic Transmission & Transaxle, Engine Repair, Heating & Air Conditioning, and Manual DriveTrain and Axles.

 National Automotive Technician Education Foundation